What about those who want to ride their bike on cold days? Cycling in winter is not so scary at all if you prepare well for it.

 6. Reflective equipment

-In the winter months there is a good chance that you will be caught in the dark on a bicycle, so it is always good to have a reflective vest with you, witch will significantly improve your visibility and increase safety for yourself and other road users.
+In the winter months, there is a good chance that you will be caught in the dark on a bicycle, so it is always good to have a reflective cycling vest with you, which will significantly improve your visibility and increase safety for yourself and other road users.

-If the reflective vest is not your favorite fashion accessory, wear jackets in bright colors or with reflective print on them.
+If the reflective vest is not your favorite fashion accessory, wear cycling jackets in bright colors or with reflective prints on them.

-Good headlights and taillights, combined with a reflective garments, guarantee good visibility in the winter months.
+Good headlights and taillights, combined with reflective garments, guarantee good visibility in the winter months.